 Are there any types of foreign judgment which cannot be enforced in your jurisdiction?
 For example can foreign judgments for punitive or multiple damages be enforced?

-As set out above, the Statutory Regime requires the foreign judgment to be a sum of money which is not payable in respect of taxes or other charges of a like nature or in respect of a fine or other penalty.
+Under the Reciprocal Enforcement Regime, the foreign judgment must be for a sum of money which is not payable in respect of taxes or other charges of a like nature or in respect of a fine or other penalty.
+As noted above, the judgment debtor may seek to have the registration of the judgment set aside on various, limited grounds.
+Non-money judgments are not enforceable under the Reciprocal Enforcement Regime.

 Can enforcement procedures be started in your jurisdiction if there is a pending appeal in the foreign jurisdiction?

 Yes.
-Article 3(3) of the Rules states that ‘judgment shall be deemed to be final and conclusive notwithstanding that an appeal may be pending against it, or that it may still be subject to appeal, in the courts of the country of the original court.’
+As regards the Reciprocal Enforcement Regime, article 3(3) of the 1961 Rules confirms that judgment is taken to be final and conclusive ‘notwithstanding that an appeal may be pending against it, or that it may still be subject to appeal, in the courts of the country of the original court’.

-Under the Statutory Regime the Royal Court does have the power, upon an application to set aside the registration of a foreign judgment, to either set aside the registration or adjourn the application to asset aside the registration until after the expiration of such period as the Royal Court considers is reasonably sufficient to enable the applicant to take necessary steps to have the appeal disposed of.
+Nevertheless, under the Reciprocal Enforcement Regime, if an appeal by the judgment debtor against the foreign judgment is pending or is intended to be made by them, the Royal Court has power, on the judgment debtor’s application to set aside the registration, either: (i) to set it aside as requested, or (ii) to adjourn the judgment debtor’s application until after the expiry of such period as the Royal Court considers is reasonably sufficient to enable the judgment debtor to take the necessary steps to have the appeal disposed of.

-At customary law, the Royal Court would have a discretion to stay enforcement proceedings pending any appeal.
+Yes.
+The same principles apply at Jersey common law, namely that enforcement procedures can be started if there is a pending appeal but the Royal Court would have a discretion to stay enforcement proceedings pending any appeal.

 Can you appeal a decision recognising or enforcing a foreign judgment in your jurisdiction?

-At customary law, an appeal can be made against a summary judgment on ordinary principles.
+Yes.
+At Jersey common law, an appeal can be made against a judgment enforcing a foreign judgment on ordinary principles.
+However, as noted, the available defences are limited.

 Can interest be claimed on the judgment sum in your jurisdiction?
 If so on what basis and at what rate?